dietmarja/LLM-Elements/README.md

       input preparation, forward pass including loss calculation, resetting the optimizer's gradients to zero, backpropagation and updating the model parameters via the optimizer and print out of the loss.

-Next I describe a sequence of Jupyter Notebooks which carries out fine tuning.
+Next I describe a sequence of Jupyter Notebooks which carries out fine tuning on next-token prediction.
-We start with a simple approach to fine-tuning and add more bells and whistles in more complex version of fine-tuning
+We start with a simple approach to fine-tuning and add more bells and whistles as we move over to more complex versions of fine-tuning